Instrument/oculus-bridge/docs/build_instructions.md

 - Open the xcode project
 - Open the build settings
-- Change the two user-defined values for `CINDER_PATH` and `OCULUS_SDK` to point to the respective folders on your computer
+- Change the two user-defined values for `CINDER_PATH` and `OCULUS_SDK` to point to the respective folders on your computer.
+Note: You may need to re-build the Oculus Rift libraries with `C++ Runtime Types` enabled to avoid errors when linking.

 ## VisualStudio 2012